lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2-b.md

 **Pending additional research;**
 Possibility of implementation for ECC curve alt_bn128 curve which is widely available on other major blockchain platforms like EVM and Polkadot.

-We are planning to rebuild [Port](https://port.link/) on-chain, and this proposal provides the crypto primitives needed to begin the process.
+We are planning to rebuild [Port](https://port.link/) on-chain and this proposal provides the crypto primitives needed to begin the process.
-Our RSA PKCS 1.5 implementation is also already used in our another project: [ROW](https://row.link/), which hopefully will one day become a full-fledged WebAuthn signer.
+Our RSA PKCS 1.5 implementation is also already used in another project: [ROW](https://row.link/), which hopefully will one day become a full-fledged WebAuthn signer.
-In the more distant future we are also planning to build dapp on top these projects, using both on-chain Port and ROW projects as building blocks.
+In the more distant future, we are also planning to build a dapp on top of these projects, using both on-chain Port and ROW projects as building blocks.

 ## Additional Information

 **How did you hear about the Grants Program?**
 Telegram

-We also invite all to donate on Pomelo for our current [implementation of Port](https://pomelo.io/grants/ygc2lp2oe), and try increasing your Pomelo [Trust Bonus](https://pomelo.io/profile?tab=trust).
+We also invite all to donate on Pomelo for our current [implementation of Port](https://pomelo.io/grants/ygc2lp2oe) and try increasing your Pomelo [Trust Bonus](https://pomelo.io/profile?tab=trust).